anquanscan/sec-tools/README.md

 [Reloaded.Memory](https://github.com/Reloaded-Project/Reloaded.Memory): Managed, high performance, fully featured memory manipulation library written in C#, providing a very easy to use API.
 [Python-security-hashing](https://github.com/Ddhruv-IOT/Python-security-hashing): It is the project for ShapeAi Bootcamp in python and network security.
 I have created this project to demonstrate the use of various algorithms from Hashlib.
 Also, I have demonstrated the use of salting and iteration on hashes to increase security and protection.
 [x11-stack-corruption](https://github.com/epsylon/x11-stack-corruption): X11/libX11.so.6 (XQueryKeymap) Stack corruption/Access violation [PoC+ Fuzzer]
 [dojos](https://github.com/novoda/dojos): This is where the Novoda team do all their hacking
+[your-private-life](https://github.com/MilesCodeIt/your-private-life): Your "Private" Life est un jeu web permettant de faire de la prévention sur les dangers du web et de l'Internet.